 The utensils are usually made of copper or bronze over which thin copper wire is glued or welded to draw decorative designs or themes.
 Cloisonne came to China in the early fourteenth to the late fifteenth century.
 The process became very popular with court artisans and the earliest recorded piece is from the Ming Xuande Emperor’s rule in 1426.

-Painting was often inspired by poetry and combined with calligraphy.
+Paintings were often inspired by poetry and combined with calligraphy.
 Many paintings were sceneries that featured mountains, homes, birds, trees, and water.

 Traditional painting involves the same techniques as required in calligraphy.
-Fan Kuan painted one of the finest landscapes known as the Travelers amid Mountains and Streams.
+Fan Kuan painted one of the finest landscapes known as The Travelers amid Mountains and Streams.